 Lead is toxic to both humans and animals, and is present in our environment.
-On a regular basis, the staff at the Janet L. Swanson Wildlife Health Center at Cornell University work to save animals that are severely ill due to ingestion of environmental lead.
+On a regular basis, the staff at the Janet L. Swanson Wildlife Hospital at Cornell University work to save animals that are severely ill due to ingestion of environmental lead.
 On February 19th, 2017, an adult red-tailed hawk was brought to the Wildlife Health Center after being found in Lansing, NY—weak and unable to fly or move its legs.
 The Wildlife Health Center team found no fractures on the hawk’s radiographs, however, they did see a small metal object in the intestinal tract.

 A blood test confirmed an extremely high lead level—so high that the bird was given a very grave prognosis for survival.
-After six weeks of intensive medical care and physical therapy at the Wildlife Health Center, it had regained some nerve function to the legs and was able to stand for short periods of time.
+After six weeks of intensive medical care and physical therapy at the wildlife hospital, it had regained some nerve function to the legs and was able to stand for short periods of time.
 The hawk was then transferred to a local licensed wildlife rehabilitator and raptor expert Morgan Hapeman at the Finger Lakes Raptor Center, who provided further care and physical therapy for eight more weeks until had regained normal strength and function.
 Finally, on June 1, 2017, the team of diligent clinicians and care-takers released the hawk back into the wild near its original territory in Lansing.